xfbs/passgen/NOTES.md

 Use a custom random data stream (or a key file that is hashed and the hash used to seed a PRNG?)

+### Add disclaimer about timing sidechannels

+When generating variable-length passwords, the length is a sidechannel.